Changes in Solid Waste Services due to COVID-19 What Should I Do with My Yard Waste? Whom Can I Contact If I Have Questions about SWS Services?

 Due to the expected volume and a modified way of operating, collecting your yard waste will take additional time.
 We appreciate your patience.
 Starting on July 10 you can expect to have your yard waste collected again on the same day as your recycling.

-Yard Waste Center to Resume Normal Operations
+Yard Waste Center Resumed Normal Operations

 To mitigate safety concerns and adhere to social distancing guidelines, the Yard Waste Center has put in place various safety measures.
 These include installing a plexiglass shield guard between customers and center staff, providing personal protective equipment for attendants and scale operators, and sanitizing all areas daily.